plandes/grsync/README.md

    To do this step manually:
    1. [Install](#obtaining) the `grsync` program.
-   2. Thaw it: `grsync thaw -d ./dist`
+   2. Thaw the distribution on the target: `grsync thaw -d ./dist`

 ## Changelog